ADVERTISING

 Music by Bach meets the story of Noah in the Protestant church

 What does a downpour or the animals' entry into the ark sound like on the organ?
-Children ages five and up and their accompanying adults can experience this on Sunday, September 28, at 3 p.m. in the Protestant church in Ober-Ramstadt.
-The children's organ concert "Noah's Ark" combines one of the most famous biblical stories with the music of Johann Sebastian Bach.
+Children aged five and up, along with their accompanying adults, can experience this on Sunday, September 28th, at 3 p.m. in the Protestant church in Ober-Ramstadt.
+The children's organ concert "Noah's Ark" brings together one of the best-known biblical stories and the music of Johann Sebastian Bach.

-The approximately 45-minute concert will be presented by deanery cantor Caroline Raschke on the organ and her sister Christin Raschke as narrator.
-"Told in an exciting, witty, and captivating way," promises Caroline Raschke.
-Music and narrative intertwine – sometimes touching, sometimes humorous, always lively.
+The approximately 45-minute concert will be performed by Deanery Cantor Caroline Raschke at the organ and her sister Christin Raschke as narrator.
+"Exciting, witty, and captivatingly told," promises Caroline Raschke.
+Music and narration will intertwine – sometimes touching, sometimes humorous, always vibrant.

-Composer Johannes Matthias Michel has put the biblical story into modern language and interwoven it with works by Bach.
-The famous Toccata in D minor heralds the Flood, the Fantasia in G major accompanies the birds, and " Awake, the voice calls us " enters with the long-legged creatures.
-The result is a soundscape that will delight children and Bach lovers alike.
+The composer Johannes Matthias Michel has reinterpreted the biblical story in a modern language and interwoven it with works by Bach.
+The famous Toccata in D minor heralds the flood, the Fantasia in G major accompanies the birds, and " Wachet auf, ruft uns die Stimme" (Awake, the voice is calling us ) enters with the long-legged creatures.
+The result is a soundscape that delights children and Bach enthusiasts alike.

-Admission is free, but donations are welcome.
-"We look forward to welcoming many listeners, young and old, to join us on a musical journey of discovery—right into the heart of Regen, the Ark, and the world of animals," says Caroline Raschke.
+Admission is free, donations are welcome.
+"We look forward to welcoming many listeners, both young and old, who will join us on a musical journey of discovery – right into the heart of rain, the Ark, and the world of animals," says Caroline Raschke.

 (RED/PM)